YuriiShyshkin/opentok-audio-issue/README.md

 Expected Result: The Participant from iPhone Safari should always hear the Host.

+Note:
-Note: If one more participant joins the session the Participant from iPhone Safari starts hearing the Host.
+If one more participant joins the session the Participant from iPhone Safari starts hearing the Host.
+If both users join from desktop browsers they will hear each other.